readthedocs/sphinx-notfound-page/docs/installation.rst

          pip install git+https://github.com/readthedocs/sphinx-notfound-page@master

-Once we have the package installed, we have to configure it on our Sphinx documentation.
-To do this, add this extension to your Sphinx's extensions in the ``conf.py`` file.
+2. After installing the package, configure it by adding the following extension to the ``conf.py`` file:

 .. code-block:: python